This piece is part of our 2018 United Nations General Assembly series.

 To get there, there are three main levers in the system to consider:

 - Taking energy financing to the next level through private investments, public subsidies and development grants.
 Decentralized renewable energy needs to be considered an investible proposition.
 While massive technology improvements have made it more feasible than ever to have reliable access to energy, the blend of different shades of investment needed for widespread adoption has not reached critical mass.
 According to a report by Sustainable Energy for All (SE4All), closing the gap on energy access will require scaling up annual global energy investment from about $400 billion at present, to $1.25 trillion.

 - Galvanizing the private sector.
-From energy service companies and technology experts, to local enterprises and banks – business on a global scale are making amazing progress in the race to close the gap on global energy poverty.
-We are families with the enormous technological innovation that companies have driven that has dramatically dropped the costs of generating renewable power.
+From energy service companies and technology experts to local enterprises and banks – business on a global scale is making amazing progress in the race to close the gap in global energy poverty.
+We are encouraged by the enormous technological innovation driven by companies, which have dramatically dropped the costs of generating renewable power.
 And we also see entrepreneurs who are untangling complex challenges in distribution and customer engagement in previously untouched rural markets.
-As we continue to understand how to tap and stimulate electricity demand, innovate with new distribution models that can serve low-income customers, and partner with governments to see the benefits decentralised, we are poised to see a new generation of public-private partnership models that will transform the energy market and drive economic opportunity, especially in under-served rural areas.
+As we continue to understand how to tap and stimulate electricity demand, innovate with new distribution models that can serve low-income customers, and partner with governments to see the benefits of decentralized energy, we are poised to see a new generation of public-private partnership models that will transform the energy market and drive economic opportunity, especially in under-served rural areas.

 The complex challenge of electrifying over a billion people, and driving an economic revolution with it, is reason enough for us to work more effectively in coalitions, across sectors and silos.
 We need alliances that unleash the collective power of businesses, civil society, and governments at every level.
 With concerted action from all actors, ending energy poverty is within our reach.